degD/gramcheck/README.md

 This is a Python tool to check text for grammar mistakes using online LLMs.
 It uses [Google AI Studio](https://aistudio.google.com/) under the hood.
 You must provide your own API key.

 ## Install
-1. Install from PyPI: `pip install gramcheck`.
+1. Install from PyPI: `pipx install gramcheck`.
 2. Set your API key: `gramcheck --set-api-key <YOUR_API_KEY_HERE>` (writes to `.env` in the project directory).

 ## Usage